-During my college days, I ate the same three meals everyday, spam and egg fried rice, turkey sandwich and udon soup.
+During my college days, I ate the same three meals every day, spam and egg fried rice, turkey sandwich, and udon soup.
 Japanese udon noodle soup is incredibly easy to put together and can be topped with various ingredients.
-Some days, I added some chicken, other days I added fish cakes and a soft boiled egg, and others fresh greens.
+Some days, I added some chicken, other days I added fish cakes and a soft boiled egg, and other days fresh greens.
 The absolute perfect meal?
 Japanese udon noodle soup with shrimp tempura.
 Even though I ate this soup on a regular basis for 3 years, I still crave it to this day.
 Here’s my recipe for a classic Japanese udon noodle soup.

 **Helpful tips and common mistakes

 Japanese udon noodle soup uses dashi as the base, much like many other Japanese soups and stews.
 Dashi is a quick broth consisting of konbu or dried seaweed, dried shiitake mushrooms, dried anchovies, and bonito, or dried fish flakes.
 To make the base vegetarian, you can omit the anchovies.
 My variation of dashi includes aromatics such as garlic, onion, and the white stems of green onions.